Alr-Dev/Flask-Anti-Cheat/README.md

 2. To check if a user is banned, send a POST request to `/check_ban` with the user ID.
 3. The Roblox server script automatically checks the ban status when a player joins and bans them if necessary.

-## Contributing

-Feel free to fork the repository, make improvements, and submit a pull request.
-Ensure your contributions are well-documented.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.